Just released–lyric videos!

 The full studio recording of A Roadkill Opera with sing-along lyrics can be accessed by clicking on the video below.

 A Roadkill Opera at the 57th GRAMMYs

 A Roadkill Opera is based on a true story.
 A brief video recorded at the GRAMMYs in February 2015 gives you some background.
-Scroll down below the hilarious sketches from the 1980s to get to the lyric videos and karaoke videos released in 2017.
+Scroll down below the hilarious sketches from the 1980s to get to the individual lyric videos and karaoke videos released in 2017.

 Comedy Gold!
 The Roadkill On A Stick Frozen Foods Theatre Company